scottbrandonmurphy/openmusictheory.github.io/harmonicSyntax1.md

 In *functional bass* terms, any harmonic progression that follows the pattern

-> **T1 → (Tx_) → (S_) → D5 → T1**
+> **T1 → (S_) → D5 → T1**

 can serve as the basis for a complete idealized phrase.
 (Harmonies in parentheses are optional.)

 Phrases are seldom 3–5 chords long, however, and a harmonic function can be expressed by more than a single chord.
 Thus we can understand the harmonic functions not simply as chords, but as *zones* of varying length in a phrase, which can be created by a number of chords or short chord progressions.
-More generally, then, our idealized musical phrase contains a single progression of functional zones **T → (Tx) → (S) → D → T**, begins with **T1**, and ends with an authentic cadence (**D5–T1**), as seen in the example below.
+More generally, then, our idealized musical phrase contains a single progression of functional zones **T → (S) → D → T**, begins with **T1**, and ends with an authentic cadence (**D5–T1**), as seen in the example below.

 ## Triggering and prolonging harmonic functions in an idealized phrase